 Scilly Isles – April 1973

 The Scilly Isles is an archipelago west of the of southwestern tip of Cornwall in England.
-About 45 kilometres from Land’s End five or six of the islands (depending on how you count) are populated with the roughly 2,000 inhabitants.
+About 45 kilometres from Land’s End five or six of the islands (depending on how you count) are populated with roughly 2,000 souls.
 The archipelago is bordering a subtropical climate.
 The average annual temperature is 11.8 °C, by far the warmest place in the British Isles.
-One of the viewpoints on the relatively flat islands, is called Nowhere.
+One of the viewpoints on the relatively flat islands, is called Nowhere – and there is a board map of the island at this spot with a red circle marked "now here."

 Aix-en-Provence – June 1976